m98jk/DesktopApp-Electron-React-JS/README.md

 ## Available Scripts

-## Firt install all the dependances
+## First install all the dependencies

 `npm install`